ONLINE MINDFULNESS THERAPY via SKYPE

 Peter Strong, PhD is a Professional Registered Psychotherapist, Teacher and Author, based in Boulder, Colorado.

-“I specialize in Mindfulness Therapy for healing the root cause of Anxiety, Panic Attacks, Depression, Traumatic Stress, PTSD and Addictions.
+“I specialize in Mindfulness Therapy for healing the root cause of Anxiety, Panic Attacks, Depression, Traumatic Stress, PTSD, OCD and Addictions.
 I also offer Mindfulness-based Marriage Counseling Online.”

 This Online Counseling Service for Individuals and Couples is available Worldwide via Skype.